-Each child or young person is consulted about their involvement, and their views are listened to and acted upon.
-The team support Murraythwaite Mains with the creation of a Therapeutic Formulation for each child, which is specific to their individual needs and risks.
+The Psychology team support Dalveen Farmhouse with the creation of a Therapeutic Formulation for each child, which is specific to their individual needs and risks.

-We are working towards providing an assessment and Formulation which will inform both the Care Plan and Risk Management Plan for each young person.
-As a 'work in progress', this process will take time to embed.
-It will however allow us to ensure that a clear evidence base underpins our care planning and risk management practice.
-Since the assessment process relies heavily upon accurate and up to date information about the young person, the home and the local authority will jointly agree the date by which this document is to be completed.
-Through the application of therapeutic parenting approaches, we work together to build effective skills in relation to e.g., emotional regulation and social skills.
+Assessment and Formulation inform both the Care Plan and Risk Management Plan for each young person.
+This allows us to ensure that a clear evidence base underpins our care planning and risk management practice.
+The assessment process relies heavily upon accurate and up to date information about the child or young person.
+Through the application of therapeutic parenting approaches, we work together to enable the child to build effective emotional and social skills.

-The role of the Psychology team is extensive in providing support to the homes to enable them to understand more fully those they care for and what they need.
+The role of the Psychology team supports the homes to enable them to understand more fully those they care for and what they need.